 Site Breaker #3: Jetpack – The Over-killer

 What is Jetpack?
-It’s an all in one SEO plugin, developed by the people at WordPress.
+It’s an all-in-one SEO plugin, developed by the people at WordPress.
 It’s a back-upper, it’s a malware scanner, an uptime monitor, a spam blocker, and also a brute force attack preventer.

 The fact that it has 3 times more 1-star reviews than it has 4-star reviews is not a good sign.
 But it’s backed by the WordPress name, so people still reach for it.